-SustainCo (CVE:SMS) has had a great run on the share market with its stock up by a significant 130% over the last week.
-Given the company's impressive performance, we decided to study its financial indicators more closely as a company's financial health over the long-term usually dictates market outcomes.
-In this article, we decided to focus on SustainCo's ROE.
+Ginger Beef (CVE:GB) has had a great run on the share market with its stock up by a significant 32% over the last week.
+Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
+In this article, we decided to focus on Ginger Beef's ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for SustainCo is:
+So, based on the above formula, the ROE for Ginger Beef is:

-The 'return' is the income the business earned over the last year.
-That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.22 in profit.
+The 'return' is the yearly profit.
+That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.13 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

-The basis for attaching value to a company is, to a great extent, tied to its earnings growth.
+Earnings growth is an important metric to consider when valuing a stock.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-Doing so will help them establish if the stock's future looks promising or ominous.
-If you're wondering about SustainCo's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.
+This then helps them determine if the stock is placed for a bright or bleak future.
+If you're wondering about Ginger Beef's's valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

-On the whole, we feel that SustainCo's performance has been quite good.
-Particularly, we like that the company is reinvesting heavily into its business, and at a high rate of return.
-Unsurprisingly, this has led to an impressive earnings growth.
+On the whole, we feel that Ginger Beef's performance has been quite good.
+In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
 If the company continues to grow its earnings the way it has, that could have a positive impact on its share price given how earnings per share influence long-term share prices.
-Remember, the price of a stock is also dependent on the perceived risk.
-Therefore investors must keep themselves informed about the risks involved before investing in any company.
-You can see the 2 risks we have identified for SustainCo by visiting our risks dashboard for free on our platform here.
+Let's not forget, business risk is also one of the factors that affects the price of the stock.
+So this is also an important area that investors need to pay attention to before making a decision on any business.
+To know the 1 risk we have identified for Ginger Beef visit our risks dashboard for free.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.